bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

       while the momentum could vary by the interaction with the heat bath.
     * The bottom left plot shows something similar where the particle is more concentrated in the dips of the potential function.
-Additionally, most of the time the system energy is close to the green dotted line, which represents the average energy of the particle system.
+Additionally, most of the time the internal system energy is close to the green dotted line, which represents the average energy of the particle system.
     * The bottom right plot shows the distribution of states by energy.
 Note that the energy states are not a simple exponential distribution as you may think from Equation 38.
-The distribution in Equation 38 is a function of the microstates :math:`(q, p)`, *not* the system energy.
+The distribution in Equation 38 is a function of the microstates :math:`(q, p)`, *not* the internal system energy.
       This is hidden in the normalization constant :math:`Z`, which sums over all microstates to normalize the probabilities to 1.
 As a result, the distribution over energy states can be quite complex as shown.